Catalog Generation

 2.4.2.1: Assignment of Flag Values 0 (Point Source), 1 (Extended Source), and 16 (Hot Pixels)

 Assignment of flag values 0 (point source), 1 (extended source), and 16 (hot pixels) are determined purely based on the concentration index (CI) value.
 The majority of commonly used filters for all ACS and WFC3 detectors have filter-specific CI threshold values that are automatically set at run-time.
 However, if filter-specific CI threshold values cannot be found, default instrument/detector-specific CI limits are used instead.
-Instrument/detector/filter combinations that do not have filter-specific CI threshold values are listed below in table 3 and the default CI values are listed below in table 4.
+Instrument/detector/filter combinations that do not have filter-specific CI threshold values are listed below in Table 3 and the default CI values are listed below in Table 4.
+The CI threshold values are contained in a configuration support file, ci_ap_cor_table_ap_20_2016.txt, located in drizzlepac/pars/hap_pars/svm_parameters/any directory.

 Table 3: Instrument/detector/filter combinations that do not have filter-specific CI threshold values